 Practice with a Chart

-Referring to a trombone slide positions chart while practicing reinforces learning.
+Refer to the trombone slide positions chart below while practicing reinforces learning.

 Over time, your hands will remember the positions automatically.